 Blinken told the United Nations Human Rights Council that the United States, under U.S. President Joe Biden's administration, is "committed to a world in which human rights are protected, their defenders are celebrated, and those who commit human rights abuses are held accountable."

 Elections for seats on the 47-nation council are usually held in October of each year.
 The 193-nation U.N.
 General Assembly votes for countries using a system that tries to keep the council geographically representative among five regional groups: Africa; Asia-Pacific; Eastern Europe; Latin America and the Caribbean; and Western Europe and "other" nations — the category for the United States.

-Contrary to former President Trump’s “America First” policies, the Biden administration believes that “promoting respect for human rights is not something we can do alone, but is best accomplished working with our allies and partners across the globe,” Blinken said in a statement.
-He said Biden wants a foreign policy “that unites our democratic values with our diplomatic leadership, and one that is centered on the defense of democracy and the protection of human rights.”
+Contrary to former President Trump's "America First" policies, the Biden administration believes that "promoting respect for human rights is not something we can do alone, but is best accomplished working with our allies and partners across the globe," Blinken said, adding that Biden wants a foreign policy "that unites our democratic values with our diplomatic leadership" and focuses on defending democracy and human rights.

 Trump announced the U.S. was abandoning the Geneva-based Human Rights Council in June 2018, accusing it of undermining America's interests and allies due to bias against Israel — a longstanding complaint — and to allowing human rights violators to become member nations.
 A month later, Iceland won the election to serve out the remainder of the U.S. term through the end of 2019.